-The NBPSPP composite was created January 1, 2014, following the conversion of the Public Service Superannuation Act to the NBPSPP.
-Prior to the conversion, the pension funds for the NBPSPP were included in the NBPSPP Fund composite.
+The NBPSPP composite was created January 1, 2014, following the conversion of the Public Service SuperannuationAct to the NBPSPP.
+Prior to the conversion, the pension fund for the NBPSPP was included in the Pension Funds composite.
 The NBPSPP composite was created for reporting to the NBPSPP Board of Trustees.